We have moved to a new location

 We may not be able to get back into this creek till much later_______________________________________________________________________

-Club Photo March 19th meeting.
+Club Photo March 19th meeting a few years back.
 Photo by Jestin Kimmet

 Rock-hounding can be dangerous.